This post may contain affiliate links. Read the full disclosure

 Newly built in a central location are the two Meriton Serviced Apartments hotels – located on Herschel Street, near Roma Street transit centre and parklands, and on Adelaide Street.

-The Meriton Serviced Apartments on Herschel Street offers the highest accommodation views in Brisbane, with the Adelaide Street hotel being a close second.
 Both offer fully self contained apartments and are rated number 1 and 2 on TripAdvisor for Brisbane accommodation.
 They are luxury apartments catering from 1 – 3 bedrooms, making them suitable for any type of travel.

 2. Hilton Brisbane

 If it is a shopping trip you are keen on, the Hilton Brisbane comes recommended as one of the perfect inner city places to stay in Brisbane.